mohamedk293/TriviaBotQuestionCreator/README.md

 This was my first time learning React and TypeScript, so expect some bad code. :)

 ### How to run?
-You can use `npm run dev` to start a localhost server.
+Use `npm install` to install necessary dependencies.
+Once that's done, use `npm run dev` to run the react app on a localhost server (the terminal should provide the localhost link for you if you've done everything correctly).

 ### Features to be added
 - Deleting a question off the question list.